 By Teachers, For Teachers

-Another school year is coming to a close and before you know it, September will roll around with a new group of students eager to learn.
+September will soon roll around, with a new group of students eager to learn.
 Many of us will use the summer to reflect on the past year and plan changes we want to implement the following year.
-One of those areas for reflection is the design and arrangement of the classroom.
+One of those areas for first day of school activities and reflection is the design and arrangement of the classroom.

 Since this year was spent in long term substitution positions in various classrooms, I had the opportunity to experience various classroom designs.
 Some classrooms were extremely detailed and organized, while others were cluttered and overly engaging.
 By experiencing both ends of the spectrum, I was able to take note on what works and what doesn't work, for me.